 The auditing profession exists to serve the users of an organization's financial statements.
 These include lenders, investors, management, government, and (indirectly) all individuals who are ultimately affected by the integrity of the financial reporting process.
 Auditors need to remember that they are serving the public interest and not the interests of client management.

 The audit opinion formulation process is a systematic approach by which the auditor evaluates the risk of being associated with a client, through the process of gathering and evaluating audit evidence, to determining the type of audit opinion that should be rendered.
 The stages and outcome of each stage are as follows:

-Assessing Client Acceptance and Retention: The outcome is determining whether or not a firm should serve a potential client.
-The decision will depend on the risk to the auditor of being associated with a particular client.
-Understanding the Client: The outcome is a business understanding of the client, its major processes, the risks inherent in its business, and the impact of current economic and competitive issues on the client.
-Obtain Evidence About Controls: The outcome is an understanding of the client’s major internal control practices and whether the controls are sufficient to mitigate the risk of material misstatements in a company’s financial statements.
-Obtain Substantive Evidence: The outcome is the audit evidence that is gathered, evaluated, and synthesized to determine if the auditor has sufficient competent evidence to render an audit opinion.
-Wrap Up Procedures: A final review of evidence, as well as a review of the audit process by someone outside of the audit to determine whether all procedures have been performed and that audit risks have been evaluated.
+• Assessing Client Acceptance and Retention: The outcome is determining whether or not a firm should serve a potential client.
+The decision will depend on the risk to the auditor of being associated with a particular client. • Understanding the Client: The outcome is a business understanding of the client, its major processes, the risks inherent in its business, and the impact of current economic and competitive issues on the client and its financial statements. • Obtaining Evidence About Controls: The outcome is an understanding of the client’s internal control over financial reporting and whether the controls are sufficient to mitigate the risk of material misstatements in a company’s financial statements. • Obtaining Substantive Evidence about Account Balances: The outcome is the audit evidence that is gathered, evaluated, and synthesized to determine if the auditor has sufficient competent evidence to render an audit opinion. • Wrapping Up the Engagement: A final review of evidence, as well as a review of the audit process by someone outside of the audit to determine whether all procedures have been performed and that audit risks have been evaluated.
 The final outcome is the decision on which audit opinion to render.

 Please join StudyMode to read the full document